codegrits/CodeGRITS/docs/usage.md

    the [Gradle IntelliJ Plugin - Configuration](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html#configuration)
    and [Plugins Targeting IntelliJ Platform-Based IDEs](https://plugins.jetbrains.com/docs/intellij/dev-alternate-products.html) for more details.
-3. Open command line and run `./gradlew build` in the root folder to build the plugin.
+3. Open the command line and run `./gradlew build` in the root folder to build the plugin.
-4. Find the plugin zip file in `build/distributions` folder.
+4. Find the plugin zip file in the `build/distributions` folder.

 ### Install the Plugin

 1. Open the JetBrains IDE, click `File` - `Settings` - `Plugins` - `Install Plugin from Disk...` to install the plugin zip file.
-2. Restart IntelliJ IDEA to enable the plugin, then all CodeGRITS features are available in `Tools` dropdown menu, including `Start/Stop Tracking`, `Pause/Resume Tracking`, and `Configuration`.
+2. Restart IntelliJ IDEA to enable the plugin, then all CodeGRITS features are available in the `Tools` dropdown menu, including `Start/Stop Tracking`, `Pause/Resume Tracking`, and `Configuration`.

 <div style="text-align: center;">